 Position playing is only one aspect of guitar playing; and we'd like to add something here.
 First, it is prevalent: it does provide "economy of motion"; and in fact you should understand that the instrument was designed essentially to put six strings within your reach there in one position.
 And you can see further that the chords are basically fretted based on the single position's reach.
 We'll add that there's also an "inevitability" to at least one aspect of it: if you simply grip the neck; then now, you are fretting in some position right there!
 There are worlds of sounds in just one position; and so, a lot of time can be spent there too.

 We're going to say in several ways that you're also not expected to always be playing strictly in position.
 This will become more clear when we cover more substance; but be aware that we're not expecting, nor prescribing, that you will always play in position.
 It's a fact that many players will actually "shift positions" even when playing only notes that appear in one position Shape; and stretching, and more.
 And obviously, we expect you to be playing figures that do cross positions.
-The choices will be yours, and it is dependent on your own context at any particular point in time; and we're really just bringing this up to be sure to remember that you're not expected to be "boxed in" by any shapes.
+The choices will be yours, and it is dependent on your own context at any particular point in time; and we're really just bringing this up to be sure to remember that you're not expected to be "boxed in" by any shapes: you're going to see past any one shape at any time.

 Almost all of our shape diagrams outline both a finger stretch; and, a "duplicate, unison, scale tone" between the B and G strings.